Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 ### Programs

-There are a number of different kinds of programs that may be provided in the problem package; submissions, input validators, an output validator<span class="not-icpc">, and graders</span>.
+There are a number of different kinds of programs that may be provided in the problem package; submissions, input validators, output validators.
 All programs are always represented by a single file or directory.
 In other words, if a program consists of several files, these must be provided in a single directory.
 The name of the program, for the purpose of referring to it within the package is the base name of the file or the name of the directory.
 There can't be two programs of the same kind with the same name.

-Validators and graders, but not submissions, in the form of a directory may include two POSIX-compliant scripts `build` and `run`.
+Validators, but not submissions, in the form of a directory may include two POSIX-compliant scripts "build" and "run".
 If at least one of these two files is included:

   1. First, if the `build` script is present, it will be run.
 The